Ahm15275097/Traceball/README.md

 The algorithm in my program is to do with the enemy piece.
 When the user moves the game piece the AI will identify where the game piece is and will move towards it.
 When the enemy piece is on the left of the game piece the enemy piece will move right and when it is on the right of the game piece it will move left. when the enemy piece is above the game piece it will move down and it will move up if it is below it.
 This will move at a constant speed.

 Coding Standards
-Standard for the code you will be writting